birkskyum/storage-subnet/README.md

      - `REDIS_PASSWORD`: Your redis instance password.
      - `REDIS_PORT`: Port to run redis within a docker container (same port is exposed)
      - `REDIS_CONF`: Your redis conf path.
 If you use the base one provided in this repository it could be `./config/redis-docker.conf`.
-     - `FILETAO_NODE`: Type of node you want to run.
-To be miner, validator or api.
      - `FILETAO_WALLET`: Bittensor wallet name to use.
      - `FILETAO_HOTKEY`: Bittensor hotkey name to use.
      - `FILETAO_NETUID`: Net UID of the bittensor subnet to connect.